Frechmatz/cl-synthesizer/README.md

     *   module-args Any additional arguments passed to add-module.

     The module instantiation function must return a property list with the following keys:

     *   :inputs A function with no arguments that returns a list of keywords that represent the input sockets to be exposed by the module.
     *   :outputs A function with no arguments that returns a list of keywords that represent the output sockets to be exposed by the module.
     *   :update A function that is called in order to update the values of the modules output sockets according to the values of its input sockets.
 The value of each input socket is represented by a keyword parameter.
     *   :get-output A function that is called in order to get the value of a specific output socket.
 The function is called with a keyword that identifies the output socket whose state is to be returned.
 The function must not modify the value of the given or any other output socket.
-    *   :shutdown An optional function with no arguments that is called when the rack is shutting down.The input/output sockets exposed by the module are not buffered by the rack.
+    *   :shutdown An optional function with no arguments that is called when the rack is shutting down.

+    The input/output sockets exposed by the module are not buffered by the rack.
 Therefore the module should return either a quoted list or keep it in an internal variable.
 The module must not add or remove input/output sockets after it has been instantiated.

 *   &rest args Arbitrary additional arguments to be passed to the module instantiation function.
 These arguments typically consist of keyword parameters.

 * * *